-Scissor lift operators need additional tools to help them control their working environment and protect their safety.
-OSHA has recently issued a hazard alert that addresses the main causes of injuries and fatalities involving scissor lifts.
-And the primary causes are improper use by untrained operators and a lack of modern technology like lift sensors.
-Sensors can alert the operator of potentially unsafe situations.
+Scissor lift operators need tools to control their work environments and guard against accidents.
+OSHA issues hazard alerts that address the main causes of injuries and fatalities involving scissor lifts.
+And, the primary causes of these incidents include improper use of scissor lifts by untrained operators and a lack of modern technology like safety sensors.

 The first step for making scissor lifts safer is to install certain lift sensors on the equipment to detect and warn workers of unsafe situations.
 These potential hazards include elevating the lift too high and getting too close to fixed objects.
 Here are a few sensors all scissor lift manufacturers should install on their equipment to help prevent accidents like the two described above:

-How Tool Trays and Lift Sensors Can Improve Safety
+How Toolboxes and Tool Trays Can Improve Workplace Safety

 – Stay within range.
 In other words, try not to reach your tools beyond the AWP to accomplish your tasks.
 Smart, strategic placement of your scissor lift or aerial lift really helps here.
 Many accidents are caused by taking tools out of a scissor lift toolbox or aerial lift tool tray, reaching over the platform edge, and accidentally dropping a tool.